 - 1. SFE calls out for jobs during specified hours.
-See page 69.
 You will be asked to give you ID number.
-The details of the job are given any you can accept or decline. - 2.
-You can go on the SFE website - https://tdsb.esolutions.com- and for jobs that have been posted.
+The details of the job are given and you will be asked to accept or decline.
+See next page. - 2.
+You can go on the SFE website - https://tdsb.esolutions.com- for jobs that have been posted.
 Jobs are only posted for the next day starting at noon . - 3.
 You can phone into the SFE system.